dirkkelly/dirkkelly/content/collapse/americans-are-actually-scared-of-americans-not-guns.md

 So you want to give the police more power because the lower class are out of control and want to destroy this country.

-So you don't care if the American war machine to keeps bombing innocent families in other countries, because they're not like you, they don't value freedom.
+So you don't care if the American war machine keeps bombing innocent families in other countries, because they're not like you, they don't value freedom.

 **So you realize your president is a puppet advocating for the death of all life... (and is therefore a dickhead)... but then so was Obama, Bush, Clinton, Bush, and Reagan...**